mohsinalimat/ContainerScrollViewController/README.md

 It's possible to handle this case in Interface Builder by manually nesting the view inside a scroll view, as described in [Working with Scroll Views](https://developer.apple.com/library/archive/documentation/UserExperience/Conceptual/AutolayoutPG/WorkingwithScrollViews.html), but this approach can be awkward.
 According to [How to configure a UIScrollView with Auto Layout in Interface Builder](https://medium.com/@pradeep_chauhan/how-to-configure-a-uiscrollview-with-auto-layout-in-interface-builder-218dcb4022d7), 17 steps are required.

-ContainerScrollViewController makes handling this case easier by leveraging Interface Builder's container view feature to embed a view controller in a scroll view.
+ContainerScrollViewController makes handling this scenario easier by using Interface Builder's container view feature to embed a view controller in a scroll view.
 The embedded view controllers's contents can then be manipulated separately in Interface Builder.

 << Interface Builder embedding screenshot >>

 ContainerScrollViewController also handles the case when the virtual keyboard overlaps the scroll view.
-This can be hard to implement well.

 ## Installation